 Magview: Critical issue creation, Critical issues resolution, Inter-project issue resolution

 Halogenics: As much as we can!
-For support, we get all the JIRA and JIRA SD ticket creation/update/comment/resolution changes, plus updates from NewRelic, Boundary and MMS for monitoring, and then Bamboo and TeamCity build updates for the developer team.
+For support, we get all the Jira and Jira Service Desk ticket creation/update/comment/resolution changes, plus updates from NewRelic, Boundary and MMS for monitoring, and then Bamboo and TeamCity build updates for the developer team.

 2. What is the monitoring tool, or tools, that work well with Hipchat?